-- Employee meeting the minimum threshold of time in an employment cannot be unfairly dismissed.
-A failure by an employer to prove a dismissal was fair can result in often significant compensation for the employee
+- Employees meeting the minimum threshold of time in an employment cannot be unfairly dismissed.
+A failure by an employer to prove a dismissal was fair can result in often significant compensation for the employee.

-- The General Data Protection Regulation (GDPR) 2018: afford employee a lot more control over their personal data.
+- The General Data Protection Regulation (GDPR) 2018 affords employee a lot more control over their personal data.

 - As of 2018 “zero hour” contract are banned in most situations.
 Employee can insist on minimum payments and banded hours.

 - The employment and working conditions of children and young people is regulated by legislation